vonascreatives/landingpage2.0/PRISMIC_SLICES_DOCUMENTATION.md

 ### ⚠️ Important Notes
 - **Dual Statistics**: Statistics can be added via both Primary Groups and Items section
+- **Shape Image Fallback**: If no custom shape image is uploaded, displays default shape from `/public/assets/img/home-03/about/ab-shape-img.png`
 - **Complex Schema**: This slice has the most complex field structure

 ---